0xymg/edtr/replit.md

-# WordPad Pro - Modern Text Editor
+# EDTR - Modern Text Editor

 ## Overview

-WordPad Pro is a modern, compact text editor application built with React, TypeScript, and Express.
+EDTR is a modern, compact text editor application built with React, TypeScript, and Express.
 It provides a distraction-free writing experience with rich text formatting capabilities, auto-save functionality, and dark/light theme support.
 The application features a clean, professional interface with a maximum width of 1200px, optimized for focused writing without file tree or complex navigation.

 ## System Architecture